Urea: Agriculture

 More than 90% of world industrial production of urea is destined for use as a nitrogen-release fertilizer.
 Urea has the highest nitrogen content of all solid nitrogenous fertilizers in common use.
 Therefore, it has a low transportation cost per unit of nitrogen nutrient.
 The most common impurity of synthetic urea is biuret, which impairs plant growth.
 Urea breaks down in the soil to give ammonium ions (NH4+).
 The ammonium is taken up by the plant through its roots.
 In some soils, the ammonium is oxidized by bacteria to give nitrate (NO3-), which is also a nitrogen-rich plant nutrient.
 The loss of nitrogenous compounds to the atmosphere and runoff is wasteful and environmentally damaging so urea is sometimes modified to enhance the efficiency of its agricultural use.
 Techniques to make controlled-release fertilizers that slow the release of nitrogen include the encapsulation of urea in an inert sealant, and conversion of urea into derivatives such as urea-formaldehyde compounds, which degrade into ammonia at a pace matching plants' nutritional requirements.

 Resins

-Urea is a raw material for the manufacture of urea-formaldehyde resins, used mainly in wood-based panels such as particleboard, fiberboard and plywood.
+Urea is a raw material for the manufacture of formaldehyde based resins, such as UF, MUF, and MUPF, used mainly in wood-based panels, for instance, particleboard, fiberboard, OSB, and plywood.

 Explosives

-Urea can be used to make urea nitrate, a high explosive that is used industrially and as part of some improvised explosive devices.
+Urea can be used in a reaction with nitric acid to make urea nitrate, a high explosive that is used industrially and as part of some improvised explosive devices.